How do I troubleshoot instance metadata issues on my EC2 Linux instance?

 Request throttling

 Traffic to the IMDS is throttled based on the number of packets per second.
-And, there is a limit of 1024 PPS for each Elastic Network Interface attached to the instance.
+There's a limit of 1024 PPS for each Elastic Network Interface attached to the instance.
 If your PPS rate to the IMDS service exceeds 1024 PPS, then the request is throttled.

-If throttling occurs, then retry your request with an exponential backoff strategy.
+If your requests are throttled, then retry your request with an exponential backoff strategy.

-To view how often EC2 instances reach throttling limits, check the linklocal_allowance_exceeded metric in the Elastic Network Interface driver.
-This metric indicates that the number of packets shaped due to the traffic to local proxy services exceeds the maximum for the network interface.
+To view how often your EC2 instances reach their throttling limits, check the linklocal_allowance_exceeded metric in the Elastic Network Interface driver.
+This metric shows that the number of packets shaped by the traffic to local proxy services exceeds the maximum for the network interface.

 Related information